janimiyarj/janimiyarj/README.md

 # Data Scientist | Data Analyst | Machine Learning enthusiast

 # Welcome to my Git profile!
-<p>I'm</p> **Jani Miya Shaik**<p>, a highly motivated and passionate Data Scientist with a strong background in Machine learning and Artificial intelligence.
+<p>I'm Jani Miya Shaik, a highly motivated and passionate Data Scientist with a strong background in Machine learning and Artificial intelligence.
 With a keen interest in solving complex problems using data-driven approaches, I strive to make a positive impact through innovative and insightful data analysis </p>
 <br>
 <p>As a Data Scientist, I specialize in developing and implementing machine learning algorithms and models to extract valuable insights from large datasets.
 I have hands-on experience with various statistical modeling techniques, predictive modeling, and data visualization tools.
 Currently working on Natural language processing (NLP) and Deep learning, allowing me to tackle diverse challenges across industries.</p>
 <br>